 - Use rubbing alcohol (isopropanol or isopropyl alcohol) and lots of soap.

-- Discard cloth and clothing items if possible, otherwise, wash in hot water with lots of detergents.
+- Discard cloth and clothing items if possible, otherwise, wash in hot water with lots of detergent.

 Getting Rid of Urushiol Oils in the Environment

 It is very important to not burn these plants.
 Burning releases the oils in the air, potentially causing very serious allergic reactions.
-Reactions to this allergen are common and may occur at any time in a person's life.
-Here are some safety tips for removing these plants.
+Reactions to this allergen are common and may occur at any time in a person's life, even if you weren't previously sensitive to poison oak, ivy, or sumac.